 The umbilical cord is forming and by the end of this week the neural tube will be as well – this is where your baby’s brain and spinal cord will form.
 Your baby’s heart is made up of two tiny channels and they’re already working.
 Once those tubes fuse together at some point this week, your baby will have a fully functioning heart.

-Also during this week, several other organs will become to form, including the neural tube, the beginnings of your baby’s brain and spinal cord.
+Also during this week, several other organs will begin to form, including the neural tube, the beginnings of your baby’s brain and spinal cord.
 Your baby will also double in size this week – from 2mm to 4mm.
-The placenta still hasn’t fully formed, so at the moment your little one is feeding from something called the ‘yolk sac.’
+The placenta still hasn’t fully formed, so at the moment your little one is feeding on something called the ‘yolk sac.’

 What’s my body doing at five weeks pregnant?